 Can’t make it until after Christmas?
 Don’t worry, you have plenty of time to check it out.
 The tree will remain lit and can be viewed until after the New Year.

-Get a Holiday Drink at d.b.a.
+6. Get a Holiday Drink at a Dog-Friendly bar

-Go Sledding in Central Park
+7. Go Sledding in Central Park

 The two most popular spots are Pilgrim Hill, accessed by the park entrance at 72nd St and Fifth Ave, and Cedar Hill, found a bit further uptown between 76th and 79th St at Fifth Ave.